 How to Edit Pages Using SiteBuilder Tools

-Description - This is an important area to fill out as this is the description google spider-bots use to see if the description matches the contents of the site.
-The bigger the percieved gap, the less SEO impact it will have.
+Description: This is an important area to fill out as this is the description google spider-bots use to see if the description matches the contents of the site.
+The bigger the perceived gap, the less SEO impact it will have.

-The "SAVE" button.
+Save Content: The "SAVE" button.
 Important tip: save often.
 Perhaps we should change that a bit...
 SUPER-DUPER IMPORTANT TIP: SAVE OFTEN!
+However, as soon as you 'save', it will be on your live site so don't save if you aren't ready.

 If you leave the page without saving, all your hard work will be lost and you will cry great seas of tears in proportion to the amount of effort that was wasted.